rillonline/writing/kearsarge/kearsarge.md

 infrastructure that takes that into account."

 Blake again stared at me.
 "You are all crazy," he said.
-"I'll be glad to back aboard the Alexandria Space Station.
+"I'll be glad to be back aboard the Alexandria Space Station.
 I at least have confidence in that not falling into a volcano."

 "Or the North Sea," I said, giving him a wicked grin.
 "The acids in the